 - We ask that you are vigilant about your health.
 If you do not feel well, please stay home and participate via our live-stream option.

 - Ministry leaders are working closely with Fr.
-Sotiri to resume in-person programs.
+Sotiri to plan the 2021-22 Ecclesiastical Year!
 Events will be announced in our bulletin and weekly email.
-Stay tuned for more exciting developments!
+Stay tuned for all the exciting developments!

 As always, please help us continue to follow the high-standards we have set in ensuring our new church is beautifully maintained.

-During this joyful Paschal season, we thank our parish community for persevering through this pandemic by following what Holy Scripture teaches us in Ephesians: to be patient and considerate of one another, always looking to the best interest of others, and bearing with one another in love.
+We thank our parish community for persevering through the pandemic by following what Holy Scripture teaches us in Ephesians: to be patient and considerate of one another, always looking to the best interest of others, and bearing with one another in love.

 With love in our Risen Lord,